ttringas/ttringas.github.io/_posts/2014-05-14-meaningful-work-for-digital-nomads.md

 Researching and thinking about this post I thought it would be really crushing to rattle off a list of people who have made long-term travel a part of their lives AND built a meaningful career.
 But, I honestly couldn't come up with a great list.
 Part of that is that I really think the toolkit has only been fully developed.
 Tools for web collaboration, VOIP, screencasting, collaborative writing, payment processing are all just now getting developed enough to be a truly reliable foundation for remote work.
 Large parts of the world have only in the last few years laid the infrastructure for fast ubiquitous wifi.
 So hopefully I'm at the tip of the spear.

-But lots of questions remain:
+But lots of questions remain.
-* Can I sustain and cultivate relationships and create new ones?
-* Will travel remain a priority for me?
-* Is lifestyle design compatible with big projects that require lots of people?

 I promise more updates as they come in…